 Think of it as the length of time I’ve been doing creative work, or my age, depending on which you value more: experience or youth.
-Fact is, inspiration is available to anyone at any age, but chops — the ability to transform a great idea into an effective communication — takes real work and a little experience.
+Fact is, inspiration is available to anyone at any age, but chops — the ability to transform a great idea into an effective communication — takes real work and a lot of practice.

 And I trust my clients to do what they do.
 I never offer, say, improvements to their manufacturing process or famous recipe.
 I also trust them to know who their audience is, and what they care about.
 In turn, my clients trust me to translate what they are saying into what their audience wants to hear.

 I believe that effective communication has to activate the audience.
 They need to ask questions: What’s going on here, why did they say that, what’s in this for me?
 When their thought process is engaged, they are open to learn about new things.
 Your product, service or noble cause, for example.